 The AV valves separate the atria from the ventricles.
-The tricuspid valve is composed of three leaflets and separates the right atrium from the left atrium from the left ventricle.
+The tricuspid valve is composed of three leaflets and separates the right atrium from the right ventricle.
 The mitral (bicuspid) valve is composed of two leaflets and separates the left atrium from the left ventricle.